From Insight to Action:

 Marion Koopmans

-Closing remarks come from Prof. Marion Koopmans as she takes us beyond the NCOH Kickstarter project.
+Closing remarks came from Prof. Marion Koopmans as she took us beyond the NCOH Kickstarter project.

 Marion Koopmans is Professor of Public Health Virology